open-telemetry/oteps/text/0066-separate-context-propagation.md

 ## Observability API
 Distributed tracing is one example of an aspect.
-Tracing code is interleaved with regular code, and ties together indepentent code modules which would otherwise remain encapsulated.
+Tracing code is interleaved with regular code, and ties together independent code modules which would otherwise remain encapsulated.
 Tracing is also distributed, and requires non-local, transaction-level context propagation in order to execute correctly.